 - 12.1.
 Dorset LEP Board meetings occur on a bi-monthly basis and are held virtually or at Dorset LEP Board member venues across Dorset. - 12.2.
-Board members are expected to attend not less than 75% of Board meetings over a twelve-month period, as set out in the Articles of Association. - 12.3.
-Declarations of interest will be recorded at the beginning of each Board meeting and detailed within the minutes.
+Declarations of interest are recorded at the beginning of each Board meeting and detailed within the minutes. - 12.3.

-12.4.
 Dorset LEP decisions can only be made at meetings where the meeting is quorate, as set out in the Articles of Association.